jacobwtyler/ProxmoxVE/.github/CONTRIBUTOR_GUIDE/CONTRIBUTING.md

 ### Scope of These Documents

-These documents covers the coding standards for the following types of files in our project:
+These documents cover the coding standards for the following types of files in our project:

-- **`APP-install.sh` Scripts**: These scripts are responsible for the installation of applications and are located in the `/install` directory.
+- **`install/$AppName-install.sh` Scripts**: These scripts are responsible for the installation of applications.
-- **`APP.sh` Scripts**: These scripts handle the creation and updating of containers and are found in the `/ct` directory.
+- **`ct/$AppName.sh` Scripts**: These scripts handle the creation and updating of containers.
-- **JSON Files**: These files store structured data and are located in the `/json` directory.
+- **`json/$AppName.json`**: These files store structured data and are used for the website.

 Each section provides detailed guidelines on various aspects of coding, including shebang usage, comments, variable naming, function naming, indentation, error handling, command substitution, quoting, script structure, and logging.
 Additionally, examples are provided to illustrate the application of these standards.